Haroonabdulrazaq/mynextapp/README.md

   `tsconfg.json file`

   Next-auth
-  Recommended way is to use Next-auth.js.org
+  Recommended way is to use Next-auth.js.org.
+  Social Login
+  Conventional Password
+  Support Login with Database like MongoDB

 ## Getting Started